learn-academy-2020-echo/week-3-assessment-M-ram224/interview-questions.md

 Researched answer:

-- Anonymous function is a function without a name, but not always accessable after initial creation
+- Anonymous function is a function without a name, but not always accessable after initial creation.

 ## Looking Ahead: Terms for Next Week